kubeflow/kfp-tekton/samples/README.md

-# KFP Tekton User Guide
-[KFP Tekton User Guide](/samples/kfp-user-guide) is a guideline for the possible ways to develop and consume Kubeflow Pipeline with Tekton.
-It's recommended to go over at least one of the methods in the user guide before heading into the KFP Tekton Samples.

 # KFP Tekton Samples

 Below are the list of samples that are currently running end to end taking the compiled Tekton yaml and deploying on a Tekton cluster directly.
 If you are interested more in the larger list of pipelines samples we are testing for whether they can be 'compiled to Tekton' format, please [look at the corresponding status page](/sdk/python/tests/README.md)

+[KFP Tekton User Guide](/samples/kfp-user-guide) is a guideline for the possible ways to develop and consume Kubeflow Pipeline with Tekton.
+It's recommended to go over at least one of the methods in the user guide before heading into the KFP Tekton Samples.

 ## Prerequisites
 - Install [Kubeflow 1.0.2+](https://www.kubeflow.org/docs/started/getting-started/) and connect the cluster to the current shell with `kubectl`